Red Palm Weevil, a little creature able to create major impact

 © Institut Cartogràfic Valencià, Generalitat; OrtoPNOA 2018 CC BY 4.0 www.scne.es.

-Preliminary results let us state that the trained palm detection model provides a fast method to geolocate isolated and densely planted palms from aerial high-resolution RGB images.
-Moreover, it allows conducting the palm tree inventory at an expanded scale and with a reduced cost in comparison with tree inventory employing field-based measurements.
+Experimental results let us state that the trained palm detection model provides a fast and straightforward method to geolocate isolated and densely planted palms from aerial high-resolution RGB images.
+Moreover, it allows conducting the palm tree inventory at a wide scale and reduced cost compared to tree inventory employing field-based measurements.
+The detector's performance showed a mapping capacity to geolocate palms in different scenes (e.g., nurseries, parks, gardens, plus a wide range of natural and semi-natural habitats), achieving 86% precision.
+In total, 1,505,605 palms were mapped over an area of 5816 km2.

-Detection of affected palms and classify infestation level
+Detection of affected palms and classification of infestation level

 But our ultimate goal is still to detect RPW affected palms and classify their infestation level.
 Currently, regular field and flight campaigns are being executed in Elche town, located in the Alicante province.
 The aim is to capture detailed aerial imagery and to monitor the health state of date and canary palm trees.
 With a team of researchers and RPW experts, palm trees are inspected to find symptoms related to RPW infestation.